Argo20/masternode/how-to-update.md

 __Important:__ Create a backup of your **_argo.conf_** !
 If you are not sure, where this file is localted, use this command to find it:\

    `cd /`\
-   `find . -type f -name "argo.conf"`
+   `sudo find . -type f -name "argo.conf"`

    Start the new ARGO daemon: `/<YOUR-ARGO-FOLDER-LOCATION>/argod -daemon`